PSeitz/rust_measure_time/README.md

 measure_time = "0.1"
 ```

-And add this to your crate root:
+And add this to your crate root (lib.rs/main.rs):

 ```rust,ignore
 #[macro_use]